MeenuSowjanya/freshrelease/README.md

 ## Hello🖐 !
 Welcome to [ZUPP](https://zupp-ticket-app-test.herokuapp.com/)
 <img width="960" alt="image" src="https://user-images.githubusercontent.com/93571047/185191429-e28ae864-6110-489a-a004-95ac6cb4c884.png">

-##### I am Meenu Sowjanya and this is my project , ZUPP, An Internal Service Management Software from Freshworks to provide a delightful employee experience.
+##### I am Meenu Sowjanya and this is my project , ZUPP, An Internal Service Management Software from Freshworks to provide a delightful employee experience. ( Inspiration - Freshrelease)

 ##### This app is built on Rails which supports 2 user persona: **admin** and **agent**.

 ##### Here the users, according to their roles, get access or face restrictions to use the features of the project.